zotroneneis/zotroneneis.github.io/_posts/2018-08-04-blog-post-day-12-to-15.md

     pass
 ```

 is equivalent to ```defining_feature = property(abstractmethod(defining_feature))```.
 But in which place should ```@abstractmethod``` go when combining it with other decorators?
 According to the [docs](https://docs.python.org/3/library/abc.html): "When abstractmethod() is applied in combination with other method descriptors, it should be applied as the innermost decorator".
-So keep that in mind when using other decorators, too!
+So keep that in mind when using additional decorators!

 ## Further advantages of Abstract Base Classes

 Apart from the benefits of abstract base classes we have already discussed, ABC's have other advantages and characteristics that are worth knowing.
-There is an [excellent blog post](https://stackoverflow.com/questions/3570796/why-use-abstract-base-classes-in-python) on "Why use Abstract Base Classes in Python?" that explains the further functionality of Python's ABC's in detail.
+There is an [excellent blog post](https://stackoverflow.com/questions/3570796/why-use-abstract-base-classes-in-python) on "Why use Abstract Base Classes in Python?" that explains the further functionalities of Python's ABC's in detail.

 ## Further extensions of the Harry Potter universe